Taras Chubay: Biography and personal life

 Together with other figures of Lviv’s alternative culture scene (Viktor Morozov, Iurii Vynnychuk), Taras formed the cabaret group Ne Zhurys’ (Don’t Worry), which performed for thousands in glasnost-era, and post-Soviet, Ukraine, as well as abroad.
 The group satirized Soviet existence and unearthed both new Ukrainian culture and proscribed past cultural achievements.

 In 1991, Taras formed the rock band Plach Ieremii (Jeremiah’s Cry) which quickly became one of the most popular bands in newly independent Ukraine.
 Composing and performing songs to verse written by poets of a new literary generation emerging in post-Soviet Ukraine (such as Viktor Neborak, Yurii Andrukhovych, Kostiantyn Moskalets’ and Ivan Malkovych), Taras played a central role in the advancement of post-Soviet Ukrainian literature in the 1990s.

 He graduated from the Lviv Conservatory (class of viola).
-Since 1988 to 1990, he participated in performances of the theatre-studio "Don't Worry”.
+From 1988 to 1990, he participated in performances of the theatre-studio "Don't Worry”.
 In 1990, Taras started a band with his bassist Vsevolod Dyachyshyn called "Plach Yeremiyi", which for several years has taken a leading position in the charts Ukrainian music.

 In 1999, Chubay moved to Kyiv for Olha, the girl he fell in love with, after meeting her at a Plach Yeremiyi concert in Austria.
 They had a difficult time adapting to life in Kyiv with only two hundred dollars in their pocket, yet they managed to find friends to stay with for seven or eight months until they rented their own apartment.
 Shortly thereafter, Taras and Olha got married.

 In 2006, their first daughter Melanie, was born and on 5 November 2007 Taras became a father for the second time to another girl, Ivanka.
 On 28 June 2010 Taras and Olha had a son.
 In March 2008 on "New Channel" project launched author Taras - music program "Live Sound".
 In 2008, the President of Ukraine awarded Taras Chubay the title of Merited Artist of Ukraine.

-Taras Chubay - is not just an extraordinary figure in the modern music world, he was blessed with modesty and unnecessary uncertainty.
-He is one of the few who did not sell out and has preserved the kind of identity and authenticity the band Plach Yeremiyi" brings.
-His super hit "Vona" was a real lyrical and romantic archetype turbulent in the 1990s.
+Chubay's hit "Vona" was a real lyrical and romantic archetype turbulent in the 1990s.
 Thanks to him, the same young people across the country sang a rebel song "Lenta Za Lentoyu."
-Taras now lives with his family in Kyiv, near Hostomel.
-Sometimes Taras and his wife organize house concerts: Taras - viola, Olha - piano and the children, listening, dazzled.
+Sometimes Taras and his wife organize house concerts: Taras - viola, Olha - piano and the children, listening.

+Taras resided in Hostomel, near Kyiv, until he had to flee due to the Russian invasion in 2022.
+His home studio was damaged by missiles and the collection of guitars got stolen.